ritiek/infrared-serial-comm/README.md

 nice to have, since I've noticed bits getting switched and similar bad things on the receiver end when transmitting long strings.

+The current transmit rate averages at about 0.9 bytes/sec.

 ## License

 `The MIT License`